Skip to main content

 Gender-Responsive BWC?
 Understanding Gender-Related Impacts of Biological Weapons and Implications for Assistance, Response and Preparedness

-The United Nations Institute for Disarmament Research (UNIDIR) and the Permanent Mission of Norway in Geneva welcome you to an interactive meeting on the margins of the 2019 BWC Meeting of Experts 4 on the relevance of gender for strengthening implementation of the Biological Weapons Convention.
+The United Nations Institute for Disarmament Research (UNIDIR) and the Permanent Mission of Norway in Geneva hosted an interactive meeting on the margins of the 2019 BWC Meeting of Experts 4 on the relevance of gender for strengthening implementation of the Biological Weapons Convention.

 Based on historical examples of biological warfare and insights from natural outbreaks of diseases, such as the recent Ebola outbreak, panellists will discuss possible differences in the effects of biological weapons on women and men and their significance for assistance, response and preparedness.
 The main questions for discussion include: